awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-cluster.md

 `Endpoint`  <a name="Endpoint-fn::getatt"></a>
 The endpoint for your Kubernetes API server, such as `https://5E1D0CEXAMPLEA591B746AFC5AB30262.yl4.us-west-2.eks.amazonaws.com`\.

+`KubernetesNetworkConfig.ServiceIpv6Cidr`  <a name="KubernetesNetworkConfig.ServiceIpv6Cidr-fn::getatt"></a>
+Not currently supported by AWS CloudFormation\.

 `OpenIdConnectIssuerUrl`  <a name="OpenIdConnectIssuerUrl-fn::getatt"></a>
 The issuer URL for the OIDC identity provider of the cluster, such as `https://oidc.eks.us-west-2.amazonaws.com/id/EXAMPLED539D4633E53DE1B716D3041E`\.
 If you need to remove `https://` from this output value, you can include the following code in your template\.
  `!Select [1, !Split ["//", !GetAtt EKSCluster.OpenIdConnectIssuerUrl]]`